microsoft/EveryoneCanCode-US/Track_1_ToDo_App/Sprint-01 - Basic Application/Feature 2 - Save To-Do List/User Story 2 - Load To-Do List from File.md

 ### Updating the code base for new functionality

-#### 1. Update code to load to-do list from file on start
+#### 1. Update code to load the to-do list from a file on application start
-The first change that we will need to make to the code is to update the logic for the start of the program.
-We will need to add code that will load the to-do list from a file when the program starts.
-Add the following code to the beginning of the program, right after the `todo_list = []` statement:
+The first change we will make is to update the logic for the start of the program.
+We will add code to load the to-do list from a file when the program starts.
+Add the following code to the beginning of the program - right after the `todo_list = []` statement:

 ![insertcode](/Track_1_ToDo_App/Sprint-01%20-%20Basic%20Application/images/InsertCode-S1-F2-US02-01.png)